-Existing Law: Purchase Price: Under the California Constitution, all property is taxable unless otherwise provided for by the State Constitution or the laws of the United States.1 Existing law requires that locally assessed real property subject to Proposition 13 is reassessed to its current fair market value upon a change in ownership or new construction.2.
-Revenue and Taxation Code section 110 establishes a rebuttable presumption that after a change in ownership the 'fair market value' of the property is the purchase price paid, if the terms were negotiated under specified conditions reflecting an open market transaction.
-Section 110(b) further defines 'purchase price' to mean the total consideration provided by the purchaser or on the purchaser's behalf, valued in money, whether paid in money or otherwise.
+Existing Law: Purchase Price.
+Under the California Constitution, all property is taxable unless otherwise provided for by the State Constitution or the laws of the United States.
+Existing law requires that locally assessed real property subject to Proposition 13 is reassessed to its current fair market value upon a change in ownership or new construction.
+Revenue and Taxation Code (RTC) section 110 establishes a rebuttable presumption that after a change in ownership the 'fair market value' of the property is the purchase price paid, if the terms were negotiated under specified conditions reflecting an open market transaction.
+RTC Section 110(b) further defines 'purchase price' to mean the total consideration provided by the purchaser or on the purchaser's behalf, valued in money, whether paid in money or otherwise.

 Land Use Restrictions.
-When determining a property's fair market value, property tax law requires the Assessor to consider the effect of enforceable restrictions on a property's use.3 Similarly, when assessing land, the law requires the assessor to consider the effect upon value of any enforceable restrictions to which the use of land may be subjected.4
+When determining a property's fair market value, property tax law requires the Assessor to consider the effect of enforceable restrictions on a property's use.
+Similarly, when assessing land, the law requires the assessor to consider the effect upon value of any enforceable restrictions to which the use of land may be subjected.

 Homes on land with a 30-year use restriction as owner-occupied housing.
-Relevant to this bill, RTC section 402.1(a)(10) currently requires an assessor to consider restrictions imposed by certain nonprofit corporations when determining the value of a home purchased at a below-market price from a nonprofit corporation housing program.
-Certain contractual conditions must exist in order for an assessor to consider the impact of these restrictions on land value:
+Relevant to this bill, RTC section 402.1(a)(10) currently requires an Assessor to consider restrictions imposed by certain nonprofit corporations when determining the value of a home purchased from a nonprofit